revolverocelot1/-webui-faceswap/README.md

-**BREAKING CHANGE : This is a reboot with enforced protection on NSFW content.
+**BREAKING CHANGE : This is a reboot with enforced protection against NSFW content.
 You will likely have to reinstall !**

 # FaceSwap Extension - Automatic 1111 - Proof of Concept